 Ten of the Weirdest Things Florida Has Banned

 Florida has a well-earned reputation for being a lawless swamp.
-But, credit where credit's due: in its 172-year history, the Sunshine State has seen fit to regulate some things — including some truly bizarre legal bans.
+But let's give credit where credit is due: In its 172-year history, the Sunshine State has seen fit to regulate a few things, including some truly bizarre bans.

-Here are some of the weirdest activities and products that have run afoul of Sunshine State lawmakers over the years:
+Here are some of the weirdest activities and products that have run afoul of state lawmakers over the years:

 Upcoming Events